F3real/F3real.github.io/content/etherhacker.md

 }
 ~~~

-Is almost the same challenge, but this time there is also random seed being used in calculating correct guess.
+It is almost the same challenge, but this time there is also random seed being used in calculating correct guess.
 We need to read it from contract storage before we create our contract to finish this challenge.

 ~~~javascript
 web3.eth.getStorageAt(